 The Versana ultrasounds are dedicated to delivering high quality urological care.

-And if you want to see an easy overview of GE ultrasounds’ applications, see the table below.
+On the right, you can see an easy overview of GE ultrasounds’ applications.

 All GE ultrasounds bring excellent image quality and innovative technologies.